Hello my sleepy friend, I’m Sacha.

 I was a good sleeper for most of my life.
-I loved sleep so much that I would put myself to bed as a child, or so my parents say.
-The occasional sleepless night would happen, like most people, when I was particularly excited or particularly stressed.
+The occasional sleepless night would happen when I was particularly excited or particularly stressed.
 I would have too much energy to sleep, but my sleep patterns would return to normal the following night.
+Then 2012 happened.

-There were a series of stressful events – job loss, financial difficulties, moving from a city I loved to find work, and relationship strain – that piled on and felt like it would never get better.
+There were a series of stressful events – job loss, the resulting financial difficulties, having to move from a city I loved to find work, and relationship strain – that piled on and felt like it would never get better.

 At first, it would take me hours to fall asleep but I would still get a few good nights of sleep in a week.
-Then the insomnia progressed to only 1 or 2 nights of good sleep, and then there would be some nights where I wouldn’t sleep at all.
+Then it progressed to only 1 or 2 nights of good sleep.
+Then there came the nights where I wouldn’t sleep at all.
 Other nights, I would wake up after only a few hours and not be able to get back to sleep.

-These situations finally resolved.
-Money came, I accepted having to leave my old city, and my relationship got better.
+The stressful external situations finally resolved.
+The money came, my relationship got better, and I’d accepted having to leave my old city.
 While I knew logically that my life situation changed for the better, my old sleeping patterns didn’t return.

-The last 3 years have been a long and painful journey, but I am here to tell you that I now sleep well again.
+Those four years were a long and painful journey.
+But I am here to tell you that I now sleep well again.
 Most nights, I sleep 7 or more hours and wake up feeling alert and rested.
-I might have a night every week or 2 where I sleep 5 or 6 hours and feel groggy for most of the day, but it doesn’t throw me off like it used to.
+I might have a night every month or two where I sleep 5 or 6 hours and feel groggy for most of the day, but it doesn’t throw me off like it used to.

 You can do this too.
 Like anyone trying to solve ingrained thought and behavioural patterns, it will take some time and effort on your part.
 It may also take a few tries.
 Just remember, barring any medical issues, you CAN sleep and you WILL sleep.
 There is life beyond chronic insomnia.